Join our next webinar: Zoopla & apartments.com discuss marketplace SEO in 2025. Register now

 To keep track of how your traffic changes, making sure you are sharing relevant information and have got it sorted from a technical point of view as well, keep this in mind:

-Annotate when topic cluster pages go live, to keep track of how traffic changes to your website.
-Categorising your topic clusters into topic folders, like described above, will also help you report on performance for specific topics using filters in Google Analytics reports.
-You can see where people resonate best with your content and learn how to expand.
+Use your preferred analytics tool to annotate when topic cluster pages go live, to keep track of how traffic changes to your website.
+Categorising your topic clusters into topic folders, like described above, will also help you report on performance for specific topics.

 Use Sitebulb